-I use Tasmanian apple fine wood chips (right hand side of the picture below).
+I use Tasmanian apple fine wood chips.
 It should only 5 minutes to start giving smoke.
-The ‘normal’ wood chips (left hand side of the picture below) takes much longer.

 I only use a small amount of fine wood chips (100-150g) which will last for about 30-40 minutes if well controlled.
 I first lay a piece of foil, then the wood chips on top; I place the pot over high heat (with a lid on); once the wood chips start smoking, I put another piece of foil on top of the wood chips (to catch any drips) before placing the fish.